HussainAther/philosophy/causality/emergence.md

 Contextual emergence involves  well-defined relationships between different levels of complexity.
 We can use a two-step procedure to create a systematic, formal way that an individual description (Li) creates a statistical description (Ls) among the lower level.
 This process can lead us to decribe individuals at a higher level (Hi).

-procedure that leads in a systematic and formal way (1) from an individual description Li to a statistical description Ls and (2) from Ls to an individual description Hi.
-This scheme can in principle be iterated across any connected set of descriptions, so that it is applicable to any case that can be formulated precisely enough to be a sensible subject of a scientific investigation.
+We iterate this process through sets of descriptions connected with one another to reveal what emerges at higher levels.

+During this method, we identify equivalence classes of individual states that are indistinguishable with respect to a particular ensembly property.

 The essential goal of step (1) is the identification of equivalence classes of individual states that are indistinguishable with respect to a particular ensemble property.
 This step